Introduction

 <ion-tabs> <ion-tab [root]="tab1Root" [tabTitle]="('HOME' | translate) || ' '" tabIcon="home"> </ion-tab> <ion-tab [root]="tab2Root" [tabTitle]="('ABOUT' | translate) || ' '" tabIcon="information-circle"> </ion-tab> <ion-tab [root]="tab3Root" [tabTitle]="('CONTACT' | translate) || ' '" tabIcon="contacts"> </ion-tab> </ion-tabs>

+To go the extra mile we also added RTL support to this demo app.
 To achieve this we have to add the app-direction

 attribute in src/theme/variables.scss